AbdusSattar-70/Leaderboard/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Everybody is welcome to suggest, changes,Contributions, issues, and feature request in portfolio html css file.
+Everybody is welcome to suggest, changes,Contributions, issues, and feature request in this repo.

 In order to do it, fork this repository, create a new branch and open a Pull Request from your branch.